UoM-Data-Science-Platforms/gm-sde/docs/process-end-2-end.md

 ## Non-anonymised data

-The GM IDCE also contains pseudonymised data and patient identifiable data (PID).
-The pseudonymised data itself contains nothing identifiable, but ***Graphnet*** have the ability to reidentify patients in this data so it is not truely anonymised.
+The GM IDCR also contains pseudonymised data and patient identifiable data (PID).
+The pseudonymised data itself contains nothing identifiable, but ***Graphnet*** have the ability to re-identify patients in this data so it is not truely anonymised.

 It is not expected that researchers will require access to pseudonymised or PID.
 However, if there are studies that do require this, then approval must be undertaken by the ***SUGG***.